wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

     REMEMBER: How much is charged per-user depends on the cluster size used by the organization.

-    Vault HCP SaaS is billed by the <strong>count of active unique "clients"</strong> which has authenticated to Vault to do something anytime during a month.
+    Vault HCP SaaS is also billed by the <strong>count of active unique "clients"</strong> which has authenticated to Vault to do something anytime during a month.
 That includes people who login into the cluster to manage policies, set up dynamic secret rotation, etc. and every application, service, or any other machine-based system that authenticates to Vault.

     <a name="HVN"></a>